djacobow/ircdemo/README.md

-# radmon_d3s
+# ircdemo

-Demo for collecting data from Kromek D3s's on remote machines and pushing results to central server for display
+Infrastructure for demonstration of collection of radiation data + images from several networked nodes, forwarding data to a single server for storage and/or monitoring.

 ### Author